livegnik/2way-poc-design/02-architecture/managers/07-graph-manager.md

 * Global sequencing for committed mutations is strictly monotonic and assigned by a serialized write path.
 * Callers cannot choose or influence sequencing, storage controlled fields, or sync participation metadata.
 * The Graph Manager does not emit mutation events before commit.
-* Graph Manager behavior is deterministic given identical inputs and identical persisted state at evaluation time.
+* Reads observe committed state only.
+* Reads never observe partially applied envelopes.
+* When snapshot binding is requested, read results are consistent with the requested bound across all object kinds.
+* Default visibility filtering may exclude otherwise readable objects but can never grant access that authorization has denied.

-These guarantees must hold regardless of caller, execution context, input source, or peer behavior, unless explicitly stated otherwise.
+These guarantees hold regardless of caller, execution context, input source, or peer behavior, unless explicitly stated otherwise.

+## 4. Concurrency and execution model

+### 4.1 Write serialization

+The Graph Manager enforces a single serialized write path:

+* At most one write envelope is applied at any time.
+* Sequence allocation and persistence occur inside the serialized write context.
+* The serialized context spans only the minimum required work to guarantee atomicity and ordering.

+### 4.2 Read concurrency

+The Graph Manager permits concurrent reads:

+* Reads do not acquire the serialized write context.
+* Reads may execute concurrently with other reads and with pending writes.
+* A read may or may not observe a concurrent write depending on whether that write has committed before the read begins.

+### 4.3 Storage coordination assumptions

+The Graph Manager assumes that Storage Manager provides:

+* Transactional commits for write envelopes.
+* A concurrency model where readers do not require explicit coordination with the writer.

+The Graph Manager never blocks reads to protect ordering.

-## 4. Inputs, outputs, and trust boundaries
+## 5. Inputs, outputs, and trust boundaries

-### 4.1 Inputs
+### 5.1 Inputs

 The Graph Manager accepts: